cimentadaj/tidyverse_seminars/second_seminar/second_seminar.md

 10 Afghanistan  1989      m   014    NA
 # ... with 101,350 more rows
 ```

+What do you think the result will be?
+Try it out yourself.

 What is a tidy dataset? tidyr
 ========================================================